 How long can you go without paying rent?

 Every state has slightly different eviction laws.
-Check our Renters’ Rights resource to get the specifics for where you live.
+Check our Renters’ Rights resource to get the specifics of where you live.
 In general, every rent agreement has a grace period, usually 3-5 days before your landlord is allowed to legally charge a late fee.
 However, the landlord will start the eviction process the day rent becomes past due.

 The first step in their process is to send you a quit or pay notice.
 If your rent isn’t paid by the deadline in the notice (usually 3-5 days), then they file with the courts.
 Typically a court date is set 3-4 weeks out.
 If your rent is paid up by then, it’s rare for a judge to allow an eviction.

 If you know you’ll be a week or two late on rent, weigh the late fees and stress of the eviction process against the cost of the loan and adding additional debt to your monthly expense.

 The eviction ban remains in effect until October 31, 2021, and various states have enacted relief programs for those affected by the virus.
 Check out the Roost COVID-19 renters’ rights page for more detailed information on the rules in your state.